-Here’s a question that had you asked it just a few years ago, the answer would be categorically no!
+Here’s a question that had you asked it just a few years ago, the answer would be definite no!

 The good news is that…

-Now with the discovery of new medications, testing positive for HIV has slowly transformed itself from being what was once considered a “terminal” illness into what many would not consider to be a “chronic” condition.
+Now with the discovery of new medications, testing positive for HIV has slowly transformed itself from being what was once considered a “terminal” illness into what many would not consider being a “chronic” condition.

 Why do life insurance companies care if I’ve been prescribed Prezista?

-Insurance companies “care” if an individual has been prescribed Prezista because there really is only one reason why an individual would ever be prescribed Prezista and that is to treat HIV.
+Insurance companies “care” if an individual has been prescribed Prezista because there is only one reason why an individual would ever be prescribed Prezista, which is to treat HIV.

-In some situations, the use of this medication and others like it can make detecting HIV within the blood stream next to impossible.
-This is why “knowing” someone has been prescribed this medication can allow an insurance company to quickly assess the situation within a given applicant and use this medication as a “road map” towards what other questions they will need to ask prior to being able to make a decision about the outcome of your life insurance application.
+In some situations, the use of this medication and others like it can make detecting HIV within the bloodstream next to impossible.
+This is why “knowing” someone has been prescribed this medication can allow an insurance company to quickly assess the situation within a given applicant and use this medication as a “road map” towards what other questions they will need to ask before being able to decide the outcome of your life insurance application.

 What kind of information will the insurance companies ask me or be interested in?

-Qualifying for a traditional term or whole life insurance policy after testing positive for HIV is going to be tough, this is because while there are one or two different insurance companies that are willing to assume the risk for some patients, these companies are going to be VERY strict about which HIV positive applicants that they will approve.
+Qualifying for a traditional term or whole life insurance policy after testing positive for HIV is going to be tough.
+This is because while there are one or two insurance companies that are willing to assume the risk for some patients, these companies will be VERY strict about which HIV positive applicants will approve.

 And here is where…

 We have to be completely honest with you because “at times”, the underwriting practices for individuals who have tested positive for HIV seem to be a bit “haphazard” at best.
-That said, what we can tell you is that insurance companies are only going to want to insure applicants that:
+That said, we can tell you that insurance companies are only going to want to ensure applicants that:

 - Are between the ages of 30 to 60.